-I am a qualified Life Coach, NLP Practitioner, Emotional Intelligence Certified Consultant, and Landmark Forum graduate with a degree in Psychology.
+With over 10 years' experience in the personal development arena, I am a fully-qualified professional life coach, NLP Practitioner, Emotional Intelligence Certified Coach, and Landmark Forum & Advanced Course graduate with a degree in Psychology.

 But the most important qualification of all has been my own life story.